By:

 However, if the systems using it aren’t configured safely, ammonia can cause equipment malfunctions and harm to operators.
 Now that you understand the concerns about selecting pressure sensors, you can conduct a more targeted search for the specific transducers you need.

-If you are looking for a mid-to high-volume, cost-effective option that meets all the latest safety and performance requirements, try the S1 pressure transducer.
+If you are looking for a mid-to high-volume, cost-effective option that can also meet ammonia refrigerant requirements, try the Ashcroft® G3 pressure transducer that uses all welded 316L stainless steel wetted parts.

-Want to learn more about pressure transducers in applications with strict requirements?
+For more information about pressure transducers in applications with strict requirements?
 Check out some of our other related articles:

 Choosing the Right Pressure Sensor: 5 Factors to Consider